KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 • Multiversal cosmology

 Though their mystical insights remain profound,
-Their **literal forms**
+their **literal forms**
-And institutional dogmas
+and institutional dogmas
-No longer serve an age
+no longer serve an age
-Of accelerating complexity.
+of accelerating complexity.

 Zenetism does not reject these traditions.
 It decodes the sacred
-Without discarding the symbolic.
+without discarding the symbolic.

 It brings coherence
-To fragmented lineages
+to fragmented lineages
-Through the lens of centropic synthesis.
+through the lens of centropic synthesis.

 This is not rejection.
 It is **transmutation**.

 ◎🗺️∴
 ---

-### 4.46 The Emergence of Rational Mysticism
+### **4.46 The Emergence of Rational Mysticism**

 The present age does not require blind faith,
-Nor rigid rationalism.
+nor rigid rationalism.

 It demands a **harmonization** of:
 • Empiricism
 • Intuition
 • Disciplined skepticism

-This emerging paradigm—
+This emerging paradigm —
-**Rational Mysticism**—
+**Rational Mysticism** —
-Does not dismiss the scientific method,
+does not dismiss the scientific method,
-Nor the depth of mystical insight.
+nor the depth of mystical insight.

 It honors both poles,
-And seeks their centropic integration.
+and seeks their centropic integration.

 It affirms ancient paths such as:
 • Neoplatonism